ShaileshSridhar2403/BrainTumorDetection_Oatmeal/ReadMe.md

 # Brain Tumor Detection for Oatmeal Take Home

-Here are my process, notes and results
+Here are my process, notes and results.

+You can find best model weights in the models directory

+A training notebook  which can be run without modifications is included (Brain_Tumor_Detection_Oatmeal.ipynb)

 # Process and Notes: